Sutton Representative Information

 Our state senator for the Worcester / Norfolk District is -

 Representatives speak for small groups of towns in Massachusetts.
 There are 160 reps in total (for 351 cities and towns) and they serve for 2 year terms.
 Sutton is broken in half!
 It's really annoying.
-One half falls into the "18th Worcester" district which includes Bellingham, Blackstone, Millville, Sutton (precints 1 and 2), and Uxbridge (precints 1, 2, 4).
+One half falls into the "18th Worcester" district which includes Bellingham, Blackstone, Millville, Sutton (precincts 1 and 2), and Uxbridge (precincts 1, 2, 4).

 18th Worcester District as of 2010

 The other half falls into the "7th Worcester" which includes Auburn, Millbury, Oxford (precincts 1 and 3) and Sutton (precinct 3).

 According to the Census site, the dividing lines for the sections are Route 146 and Central Turnpike.
 Everything east of 146 is one section (precinct 3).
 On the west of 146 side, the two sections are the area north of Central Turnpike (precinct 1) and the area south of Central Turnpike (precinct 2).

 PDF of Sutton divisions based on 2000 census